 December 7, 2017: a PAC meeting was held to provide information on new project funding and the project schedule, as well as to gain clarity on the desired project outcomes of each partner entity.

 January 25, 2018: a PAC meeting was held to collaborate on approaches to streamline permitting and secure funding.

 February 12, 2018: PAC and DRT members attended an Alternative Selection Workshop to review alternatives proposed and discuss the basis of design for a proposed preferred alternative.

 Estimated total project cost, including design and construction, is approximately $13 million.
-The project has secured $680,000 for project design and permitting, and $4.4 million for implementation from the Paul G. Allen Family Foundation and the City of Bellingham, and the Resources Legacy (Open Rivers) Fund.
+The project has secured $680,000 for project design and permitting, and $4.4 million for implementation from the Paul G. Allen Philanthropies and the City of Bellingham, and the Resources Legacy (Open Rivers) Fund.
 Additional funding is needed for the remaining $330,000 to complete design and permitting in 2018, and $7.6 million for implementation in 2019.
 Public and private funding opportunities are actively being pursued.